 The intention is laudable, no doubt.
 But at a time when both Facebook and Google are facing dozens of investigations for their privacy violations, can we take their “pivot to privacy” seriously?
 Or is it just nothing more than mere corporate defense?

 Several countries around the world uphold the right to privacy as a “fundamental right” that’s equally available to everyone in the world.
 Yet it appears that “this right to be left alone” is increasingly becoming a right that can only be paid for — i.e. a luxury.
 Privacy has turned out to be this extra thing that needs to opted-in and purchased at an extra cost.

 But it shouldn’t have to.
 And Google CEO Sundar Pichai’s belated acknowledgement that “privacy cannot be a luxury good offered only to people who can afford to buy premium products and services” should serve as a wake-up call to any company to which billions of users entrust their personal information.

 Whether be it phones or laptops, or any web-based service, the truth is that 95 percent of people don’t change a thing, meaning what Google decides to turn on/off will have huge privacy ramifications.

 But initiatives like Federated Learning are a step in the right direction.
-It’s high time we deserve a platform that takes privacy seriously and encodes it into their design in a manner that instills transparency and trust.
+It’s high time users deserve a platform that takes privacy seriously and encodes it into their design in a manner that instills transparency and trust.